lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 ##  Object Identifiers

-This document defines the OID depicted in {{code-ar-arc}} as an additional CSR Attribute (PKCS#10) or Extension (CRMF) to carry Attestation Results in a CSR.
+This document defines the OID depicted in {{code-ar-oid}} as an additional CSR Attribute (PKCS#10) or Extension (CRMF) to carry Attestation Results in a CSR.

 ~~~
 -- OID for Attestation Result types